संसारसारम् भुजगेन्द्रहारम् ।

-Varanasi history related to Lord shiva:
+Varanasi history related to Lord Shiva:

-Varanasi is the holy city of Lord shiva and has become one of the seven sacred cities of Hindus.
+Varanasi is the holy city of Lord Shiva and has become one of the seven sacred cities of Hindus.
 The city has been described in many Hindu scriptures such as Rigveda, Skanda Purana, Ramayana, and Mahabharata.
 According to the Legends, Varanasi is about 3000 years old and known as the oldest city in the world.
 Varanasi is the center of industries and famous for a variety of work such as muslin, silk fabrics, perfumes, ivory works as well as sculpture.
 Varanasi was the capital of Kingdom of Kashi at the time of Gautama Buddha.

-The Varanasi city was named as the center of a variety of religious and artistic activities by a celebrated Chinese traveller Xuanzang.
+The Varanasi city was named as the center of a variety of religious and artistic activities by a celebrated Chinese traveler Xuanzang.
 It is located along the western bank of the river Ganges.
 The great Jain Tirthankar Suparshv Nath Ji and Tirthankar Parshva Nath Ji was born at Benares.

 Varanasi is famous as a Shiva Nagari and it has become the biggest pilgrimage destination.
 The meaning of Shiva is the “auspicious one” known as the major Hindu deity.
 It is believed that the God Shiva is the Destroyer or Transformer of living beings among the Trimurti.
 The Lord Shiva is regarded as the most powerful god in Hinduism.
 According to the tradition of Hinduism, Lord Shiva is the Supreme God of Hindu as he is the creator, preserver, destroyer, concealer, and revealer of human beings.
 The followers of Lord Shiva are called Shaivites or Shaivas.

-In Hinduism, the God Shiva is worshipped in the form of lingam.
+In Hinduism, the God Shiva is worshiped in the form of lingam.
 It is believed that he is living on Mount Kailash as an omniscient yogi with his wife Parvati and sons Ganesha and Kartikeya.
 He has benevolent as well as fearsome forms and often depicted as immersed in deep meditation, slaying demons in fierce aspects or as the Cosmic Dancer.